How to Clean Paint Brushes

 - Finally, rinse the brush in warm, soap-free water to remove any remaining soap from the brush.

-Tip: Do not use hot water, which can cause the ferrule to expand and loosen, which may lead to some of the bristles falling out.
+Tip: Do not use hot water, which can cause the ferrule, the part that connects the brush head to the handle, to expand and loosen, which may lead to some of the bristles falling out.

 There are a couple of ways to remove water from wet brushes.